Mumbai Police registers case against contractor, BMC official for negligence in drain maintenance

-Two days after a two-year-old boy drowned after falling into a drain in Trombay, the police registered a case on Saturday against a private contractor and a BMC official for negligence.
+Two days after a two-year-old boy drowned after falling into a drain in Trombay, the Mumbai police registered a case on Saturday against a private contractor and a BMC official for negligence.
 Adihan Tamboli was playing outside his grandmother’s home in Cheetah Camp in Trombay on Thursday morning when he fell into an open drain.
 The police said he was rushed to Shatabdi Hospital but was declared dead upon arrival.

 During investigations, the police found that Vidhi Enterprises, a contractor hired by the BMC, had not cleaned the drain before the monsoon.
 That resulted in water flowing out from one end of the drain during Thursday’s downpour.